 Why do people have pets?

 Why do people have pets?
 Why do so many people keep pets?
 People have pets for various reasons.
-Some people keep pets because of their physical attractiveness, some for their playfulness or other unique personalities and characteristics, while others keep pets for companionship.
+Some people keep pets because of their physical attractiveness.
+Some for their playfulness or other unique personalities and characteristics.
+While others keep pets for companionship.

 While the majority of pet owners enjoy the attachment and fun their pet(s) bring into their lives, few paid close attention to the other benefits.
 Pets can help their owners relieve stress and loneliness.
 When you just got home from a long day of work feeling exhausted and stressed, there is that tail wager so very happy to see you.
 When you sit down on the couch and turn on the TV, there is that little fluffy thing jumps onto your lap meowing at you.

-In some cities in China, many retired old folks would carry their bird cages out for a walk to a nearby park in the morning, where they gather around with many other bird keepers.
+In some cities in China, many retired old folks would carry their bird cages out for a walk to a nearby park in the morning.
+There they gather around with many other bird keepers.
 While the birds are socializing by singing with one another, their keepers are socializing with each other too.
 This is indeed beneficial for both the birds and their owners both physically and mentally.

-In addition to the above mentioned benefits, there are health benefits for pet keepers.
+In addition to the above-mentioned benefits, there are health benefits for pet keepers.

-A recent study at the University of Buffalo shows that owning a pet such as a dog or cat can help lower blood pressure.
+A recent study at the University of Buffalo shows that owning a pet such as a dog or a cat can help lower blood pressure.
 According to National Center for Infectious Diseases, pets can decrease the owner’s cholesterol levels and triglyceride levels.
-Some doctors have fish tanks in their waiting rooms and a study shows watching fish swimming in an aquarium has a calming effect and helps lower blood pressure.
+Some doctors have fish tanks in their waiting rooms, and a study shows watching fish swimming in an aquarium has a calming effect and helps lower blood pressure.

 Children in general love to play with pets and parents can engage their kids in some games that involve their pets.
 One such game is the “fetch.”
 Research shows that children growing in families with cats or dogs are less likely to develop allergies but will have a higher immune system down the road.
 Keeping pets helps reduce anxiety and enhance mood.
 Dogs and cats can also lower their owner’s risk of dying from cardiac disease, including heart failure.
 The list of health benefits that pets bring to their owners can go on and on.